thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 With the codes above, the changes in items cannot be detected by React because the items object is the same object before and after the state update.

 One example is given in this article.
 In the example, a parent component passes some of its state as props to a child component (which happens to be a PureComponent).
-If you modify the state.items of the parent component directly instead of creating a new items object, the child component could not detect the change in its items prop and does not re-render.
+If you modify the `state.items` of the parent component directly instead of creating a new items object, the child component could not detect the change in its items prop and does not re-render.

-Hence is generally a good practice to avoid mutating existing state object.
+Hence it is generally a good practice to avoid mutating existing state object.
 If you need to update any field/value in the state, you should create a new copy of the value and call setState.

 ### Don't call setState in some React lifecycle methods like render